auth0/docs/articles/user-profile/normalized.md

 # Auth0 Normalized User Profile

-Not all the identity providers (Connections) will supply the same amount of information about the user.
+Not all the identity providers (called _Connections_ in Auth0) will supply the same amount of information about the user.
 They might even choose different properties to convey the same meaning (e.g. `last_name` vs `family_name`).
-Auth0 normalizes the profile of the user regardless of the identity provider the user is authenticating with.
-This of course greatly simplifies the development experience, as you just need to be concerned with one schema.
+Auth0 normalizes common and frequently used properties in the user profile.
+This greatly simplifies the development experience, as you just need to be concerned with one schema.

-These are the attributes that Auth0 will provide:
+These are the attributes that Auth0 will map to a common schema:

 * `user_id`: A unique identifier of the user per identity provider, same for all apps (e.g.: google-oauth2|103547991597142817347). **ALWAYS GENERATED**
 * `name`: The full name of the user (e.g.: John Foo). **ALWAYS GENERATED**
 * `email`: Email of the user.  (if available from provider.
-E.g. Twitter won't give you one.
-If using Facebook or Windows Live, you will have to ask for extra user consent).
+Some providers, like Twitter, won't give you one.
+Other providers will require a specific scope and user consent).
 * `email_verified`: Whether the email of the user has been verified.
-When using Database Connections an email is sent to the user on signup with a link that sets.
+When using Database Connections, an email is sent to the user on signup.
+The message contains a link, that when followed sets this property to `true`.
 When using Enterprise or Social Connections this flag comes from the identity provider.
 Email verification can be turned on/off on the Dashboard under the Emails section.
-* `nickname`: User name (if available, might not be unique across identity providers). **ALWAYS GENERATED**
+* `nickname`: Username (if available, might not be unique across identity providers). **ALWAYS GENERATED**
-* `picture`: URL pointing to the user picture (if not available, will use [gravatar.com](http://gravatar.com) with the email). **ALWAYS GENERATED**
+* `picture`: URL pointing to the user picture (if not available, Auth0 will use [gravatar.com](http://gravatar.com) with the email). **ALWAYS GENERATED**
 * `given_name`: First name of the user (if available).
 * `family_name`: Last name of the user (if available).

 Another piece of information added to the user profile is an array of identities.
-This is used when the user associates one account with a new one (e.g.: Google and Facebook different accounts, same person).
+In the common use case (logging in with a single provider), the array contains only one element.

+When accounts are linked though, the array will have an element for each account that has been associated.
+See [account linking](/link-accounts) for more information.

-* `access_token`: inside the identities array you will find one record per identity provider the user has associated.
-If the identity provider is OAuth2, you will find the `access_token` that can be used to call the provider API and obtain more information from the user (e.g: Facebook friends, Google contacts, LinkedIn contacts, etc.)
+* `access_token` (inside the `identities` array): if the identity provider implements OAuth2, you will find the `access_token` that can be used to call the provider API and obtain more information from the user (e.g: Facebook friends, Google contacts, LinkedIn contacts, etc.)

 * `access_token_secret`: **currently only for Twitter**.
 If the identity provider is OAuth 1.0a, an  `access_token_secret` property will be present and can be used to call the provider API and obtain more information from the user.

 > **NOTE:** Auth0 will pass-through to the app any other properties supplied by the identity provider, that are not mapped to the standard attributes named above.

 ## Keeping User Data on your Application

-When outsourcing user authentication there is no more a Users/Passwords table, but you will still want to associate application data to the authenticated user.
-You can have a **Users table**, that would have a copy of each user coming from Auth0, without passwords of course.
-Every time a users logs in, you would search that user if it does not exist, insert it, if it does, update all the fields, essentially keeping a local copy of the user data.
+When outsourcing user authentication there frequently no need to keep a Users/Passwords table, but you will still want to associate application data to the authenticated user.

+For example, you could have a **Users table**, that would have a copy of each user authenticated by Auth0 (without passwords of course).
+Every time a users logs in, you would search that user.
+If it does not exist, you could create a new record on the fly.
+If it does exist, update all the fields, essentially keeping a local copy of the user data.
+This is useful, if your app uses this information for reporting, or analytics.

 Another option would be to have the user identifier on each table/collection that has user-associated data.
-For smaller applications, that would be easier to implement.
+For smaller applications, that's often simpler to implement.

+## Uniquely identifying users coming from Auth0

-But the next question is, how do you uniquely identify a user coming from Auth0?
-There are two options:
+There are two recommended options:

-1. Using the `user_id` property which is unique per user per identity provider.
+1. Using the `user_id` property.
+This is guaranteed to be unique per user.
+(Often of the form: `{identity provider id}|{unique id in the provider}`, like: `facebook|1234567890`).
-2. Using the `email` property.
+2. Using a _natural_ key like the `email` property.
 In this case it's very important to turn on Email Verification and also check that `email_verified` is `true`, otherwise you would be open to some edge case where a user might signup using an identity provider that provides email but it doesn't verify it.
 Also, in some cases like Twitter, email is not provided.

 ## Sample User Profiles